mrennie/crossfire/remote-client/README.txt

 $> cd crossfire/branches/0.3/remote-client
 crossfire/branches/0.3/remote-client$> firefox -app application.ini

+or with xulrunner:
+$> xulrunner crossfire/branches/0.3/remote-client/application.ini

 Note that this app requires Firebug and Crossfire (and optionally Chromebug) extensions but they are installed by linking to their locations in the firebug svn repository.
-So you will either need to have those parts of the tree checked out as well, or adjust the links in the extensions/ folder.
+Relative links don't work, so you will need to have those parts of the tree checked out as well, and then adjust the links in the extensions/ folder.